 GNSS satellite-based PPP MARITIME Service Provision Scheme

+Kind of correction what we are discussed

 A scheme for providing the users with the appropriate GNSS Satellite-based PPP Maritime Service should be established, including the provision of maritime safety related information to the end users.

 This section describes an example of this scheme, with relevant stakeholders involved, including the interfaces between them and the provision of GNSS satellite-based PPP service related Maritime Safety Information (MSI) to the end users.
 The picture below presents schematically this High level Service provision model: